rodrigues-dev/funds-api/README.md

 # funds-api
-Funds-api is project to help you to manage your investments funds
+Funds-api is a project to help you to manage your investments funds